KrishnenduGhorui/Forecast-Demand-and-Supply/README.md

 ## Impact -
-* This helps call centre management take decision to employe nough human resource to handle all call efficiently with very less waiting time for customer.
+* This helps call centre management take decision to employ enough human resource to handle all call efficiently with very less waiting time for customer.
 This will improve customer experience.
 * It helps to cut the extra man resource that is not required as per the forecasted count of call volume.
 So, cost saving can be achieved.
 * By implementing this project, in overall call support team,
    * Average **NPS** improved improved to **87** from **69**